 If you want to get into a career as an RN, you need either a Bachelor of Science in nursing, an associate degree in nursing or another accredited diploma from a nursing program.
 You then need to pass a licensing exam before you can start working and seeing patients.

 Average salary: $115,500

-Nurse practitioner (NP) is one of my top picks for best future careers, because currently it is the second fastest growing job in the US.
+Nurse practitioner (NP) is one of my top picks for best future careers because currently, it is the second fastest-growing job in the US.
 The projected growth is stunning.
-According to the U.S. Bureau of Labor Statistics employment of nurse practitioners is projected to grow by a whopping 52.2% between 2020 and 2030.
-Like Registered Nurses (RNs), this is also a future proof career, because as doctor shortages increase, they will be needed to take on some of the doctors’ roles.
+According to the U.S. Bureau of Labor Statistics, the employment of nurse practitioners is projected to grow by a whopping 52.2% between 2020 and 2030.
+Like Registered Nurses (RNs), this is also a future-proof career because as doctor shortages increase, they will be needed to take on some of the doctors’ roles.
 People will always have health and medical needs.
-Also, as the population is ageing and living longer, the demand will only become greater.
+Also, as the population ages and lives longer, the demand will only increase.
 It is very likely that NPs will continue to be in high demand for many decades.
-Even as technology advances and changes, the need for nurse practitioners will continue.
+The need for nurse practitioners will continue as technology advances and changes.

 A nurse practitioner (NP) is a registered nurse with advanced training in primary care services and more authority than a registered nurse (RN).
 They not only assist doctors, but also carry out many of a doctor’s roles themselves.

 NPs are high paid with an average salary of $115,500.

 A Nurse Practitioner’s role includes assessing patient needs, ordering x-rays, ordering and interpreting diagnostic and laboratory tests, diagnosing illnesses, diagnose disease, prescribing treatment plans, prescribing drugs and managing a patient’s care.
 An NP’s role primarily focuses on dealing with illness, managing chronic illnesses, illness prevention and health promotion.